Tarapoto: Climate

-Tarapoto experiences a warm equatorial climate that is a Tropical rainforest climate (Af) under the Köppen climate classification, more subject to the Intertropical Convergence Zone than the trade winds and with no cyclones.
+Tarapoto experiences a tropical monsoon climate (Köppen climate classification: Am), subject to the Intertropical Convergence Zone rather than the trade winds and with no cyclones.
 There is constant rainfall throughout the year, however there is a short dry season between June and September.
 Temperatures range from 21 to 33 C. The annual average temperature is 25.7 °C. The average rainfall in Tarapoto is 1162.2 mm per year.
 Because the seasons are not sensitive in the equatorial zone, Tarapoto has only two seasons.

 The rainy summer arrives in October and ends in June.
 March and April have the heaviest rains and humidity, with precipitation between 135 and 137 mm, respectively.
 In May, the Amazon River, one of the rivers surrounding the city, reaches its highest levels.
 It falls around 9 to 12 m at its lowest point in October, and then steadily rises again cyclically according to rainfall.

 Winter offers a drier, sunnier climate.
 Although June and July are the driest months, they have some periods of downpours.
 Sunny days and good weather are common, with high temperatures reaching 30 °C and an average of 32 °C.